Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 Contribute by Sarah Carter, ASocialNomad

 The highlight of the Georgian kitchen has to be their cheese bread or Khachapuri.
 Khachapuri literally means cheese bread.
 It’s a flatbread of leavened dough filled with cheese.
-And the most famous of Georgia’s cheesy bread is the Adjaruli (or sometimes Ameruli) Khachapuri.
+The most famous of Georgia’s cheesy bread is the Adjaruli (or sometimes Ameruli) Khachapuri.
 A delicious boat-shaped dough container of melting cheese.
 Just before it’s served, an egg is popped in along with a slab of butter to ensure your carb and fat consumption for the day is seriously exceeded.
 It’s an amazing culinary experience.
 Here’s a recipe for the Khachapuri Adjaruli if you want to try making it yourself.

 You’ll also find nuts, especially walnuts throughout Georgia’s cuisine.
-Satsivi, is a heavy walnut sauce that’s used in many dishes and salads, the most famous of which is Badrijai Nigvzit (Rolls of Eggplant stuffed with Walnuts).
+Satsivi is a heavy walnut sauce that’s used in many dishes and salads, the most famous of which is Badrijai Nigvzit (Rolls of Eggplant stuffed with Walnuts).
 Long thin slices of aubergine (or eggplant) are cooked until soft, the satsivi walnut sauce is then spread on them and they’re rolled up.
-The mix of walnuts, blue fenugreek and vinegar is an amazingly Moorish taste.
+The mix of walnuts, blue fenugreek, and vinegar is an amazingly Moorish taste.

 Wrapping up the highlights of the Georgia kitchen is Churchkhela – a traditional Georgina sweet.
 Churchkhela looks like a long peapod or sausage.
 Nuts of all sorts, but traditionally walnuts are threaded onto a string and dipped into a mix of grape juice, flour, and honey.
 After each layer is dried, they’re dipped again and again.
 They’re great for energy when hiking and have even been taken to war by the Georgian army!

-Georgian food is freshly made, moorishly tasty and never to be forgotten, a true highlight of the country.
+Georgian food is freshly made, moorishly tasty, and never to be forgotten, a true highlight of the country.

 Book Accommodation in Georgia